aantron/promise/README.md

 <a id="TypeSafety"></a>
 ### Discussion: How `reason-promise` makes promises type-safe

-The previous section shows that [JS promise functions are broken](#JSPromiseFlattening).
-An important observation is that it is only the *functions* that are broken &mdash; the promise *data representation* is not.
-That means that to make JS promises type-safe, we can keep the same data representation, and just provide safe replacement functions to use with it in Reason.
+The [previous section](#JSPromiseFlattening) shows that JS promise functions are broken.
+An important observation is that it is only the *functions* that are broken &mdash; the promise *data structure* is not.
+That means that to make JS promises type-safe, we can keep the existing JS data structure, and just provide safe replacement functions to use with it in Reason.
 This is good news for interop :)

 To fix the functions, only the [special-case flattening](#JSPromiseFlattening) has to be undone.
 So, when you call `reason-promise`'s